 The process areas to be cleaned and decontaminated were the glycol contactor, the de-propanizer, de-ethanizer towers, the caustic wash system and all associated cross heat exchangers and piping.
 The equipment is typically fouled with organic tars entrained in the incoming gas stream and water-born inorganic scale.

-The chemical products were FQE® LEL-V, FQE Oil Degreaser, FQE Scale-Solv, and FQE H2S Scavenger.
+The chemical products were FQE® LEL-Vapor, FQE Oil Degreaser, FQE Scale-Solv, and FQE H2S Scavenger.
 Different concentrations were used in each system.
 The decontamination process was initiated with a combination of FQE Oil Degreaser and FQE H2S Scavenger to de-oil/remove organic debris and hydrogen sulfide gas.
-Following the system de-oiling, FQE LEL-V was used to degas the equipment of light-end hydrocarbon gases.
+Following the system de-oiling, FQE LEL-Vapor was used to degas the equipment of light-end hydrocarbon gases.
 After the equipment was properly degassed and de-oiled the equipment was circulated with FQE Scale-Solv to remove any inorganic scales that were present inside of the equipment.
 Piping, heat exchangers and where possible, operating towers were included in a single loop chemical cleaning to optimize the efficiency of decontamination.

 The equipment was decontaminated of tars, oil, benzene / LEL and hydrogen sulfide levels were zero within 24 hours.
 Descaling the equipment required an additional 10 hours to complete.
 Maintenance activities were able to be started upon draining the equipment and a water rinse.
 The equipment was free of oils, gases and inspection found nominal scale deposits in dead areas of the equipment.

 Inspections on heat exchangers were acceptable with subsequent improved U-values, increased duty and a decreased fouling factor average of 0.054 to 0.04.